Hirlam/Trac2Markdown.jl/docs/src/BoundaryFilePreparation.md

 HARMONIE can be coupled with external models as IFS, ARPEGE, HIRLAM.
 Internally it is possible to nest the different ALADIN/ALARO/AROME with some restrictions.
 In the following we describe the host initial and boundary files are generated depending on different configurations.
 Boundary file preparation basically includes two parts: forecast file fetching and boundary file generation.

-''The ECFLOW tasks for initial and boundary preparation''
+*The ECFLOW tasks for initial and boundary preparation*

 ## Boundary strategies

 There are a number of ways to chose which forecast lengths you use as boundaries.
-The strategy is determined by BDSTRATEGY in ecf/config_exp.h  and there are a number of strategies implemented.
+The strategy is determined by BDSTRATEGY in `ecf/config_exp.h`  and there are a number of strategies implemented.

  * available            : Search for available files in BDDIR adn try to keep forecast consistency.
 This is ment to be used operationally since it will at least keep your run going, but with old boundaries, if no new boundaries are available.
-* simulate_operational : Mimic the behaviour of the operational runs using ECMWF 6h old boundaries.
+* `simulate_operational` : Mimic the behaviour of the operational runs using ECMWF 6h old boundaries.
-* same_forecast        : Use all boundaries from the same forecast, start from analysis
+* `same_forecast`        : Use all boundaries from the same forecast, start from analysis
-* analysis_only        : Use only analyses as boundaries.
+* `analysis_only`        : Use only analyses as boundaries.
 Note that BDINT cannot be shorter than the frequency of the analyses.
 * latest               : Use the latest possible boundary with the shortest forecast length
-* RCR_operational      : Mimic the behaviour of the RCR runs, ie
+* `RCR_operational`      : Mimic the behaviour of the RCR runs, ie
   * 12h old boundaries at 00 and 12 and
   * 06h old boundaries at 06 and 18
-* jb_ensemble          : Same as same_forecast but used for JB-statistics generation.
-With this you should export JB_ENS_MEMBER=some_number
+* `jb_ensemble`          : Same as `same_forecast` but used for JB-statistics generation.
+With this you should export `JB_ENS_MEMBER=some_number`
-* eps_ec               : ECMWF EPS members (on reduced Gaussian grid).
+* `eps_ec`               : ECMWF EPS members (on reduced Gaussian grid).
 It is only meaningful with ENSMSEL non-empty, i.e., ENSSIZE > 0

-All the strategies are defined in [Boundary_strategy.pl](Harmonie/scr/Boundary_strategy.pl?rev=release-43h2.beta.3).
+All the strategies are defined in [`Boundary_strategy.pl`](Harmonie/scr/Boundary_strategy.pl?rev=release-43h2.beta.3).
 The script generates a file bdstrategy in your working directory that could look like:

 ```bash
  Boundary strategy